Electronic Ignition for distributor model Indian v-twins was the first

 4) Pull new wires through wire hole in distributor body.
 Fit flex over wires.

 5) Slip new rotor over points cam with punch mark centered over small cam lobe, and "V" mark (this is over the trigger magnet for the front cylinder) pointing at the sensor.
 Tighten the 3 set screws evenly, using M2.5 allen key, supplied with kit, so the rotor runs concentrically with points cam shaft.
-Using a drop of Loctite here is a good idea.
+You can use a drop of low-strength Loctite on the screws if you like.

-6) Connect red wire to positive side of coil ('Bat' on original coil) and the green wire to the negative side of the coil ('Dist').
+6) Connect red wire to the positive (+ or 'bat') side of coil, and the green wire to the negative (- or 'dist').
 Wiring terminals for crimping and soldering, and heat shrink flex, are included in kit.

 8) Time ignition as usual: Turn the engine until the correct flywheel timing mark comes up in the timing hole.
 Switch on igntion, advance fully (handlebar grip), loosen distributor clamp and twist the distributor until the timing LED comes on, tighten clamp and you're done.